Sumboard

 The API-First Advantage

-The real power of API-first analytics isn't just technical—it's organizational.
+The real power of API-first analytics isn't just technical.
+It's organizational.
 When embedding logic is code, your entire engineering workflow (version control, CI/CD, testing, deployment) applies to analytics too.

 Getting Started with API-First Analytics